Maiden ton for Leach

 Worcestershire's Joe Leach hit his maiden first-class hundred to hold up Gloucestershire's victory charge in the LV= County Championship Division Two match at Cheltenham.

-Leach, who top-scored with an unbeaten 82 in the first innings, made 103 not out as Worcestershire reached 296 for eight at stumps on the third day to hold an overall lead of 152.
+Leach, who top-scored with an unbeaten 82 in the first innings, made 103 not out as Worcestershire reached at stumps on the third day to hold an overall lead of 152.

 Thilan Samaraweera also scored 63, his fifth-wicket stand of 109 with Leach doing much to keep the visitors in contention - although Gloucestershire remain favourites to register their third win of the season.